 3) You may find it helpful to put your little finger across the end of your oar handle to push the oar outwards against the button.

-Hold the oar with your hands around 8 inches apart.
+Hold the oar with your hands a little less than shoulder width apart.

 Hold the oar lightly to avoid blisters.
 Relax your grip as the oar comes forward.
 This part of the stroke is called the recovery.
 Wear gloves if required.